moltenjson/BukkitJSON/README.md

 # Server Administrators
 If you are a server owner/admin, and a plugin asked you to download BukkitJSON, simply drag and drop [the latest JAR](https://github.com/ReflxctionDev/BukkitJSON/releases/latest) to your **plugins** folder, and all should be good.

+# Plugins that use BukkitJSON
+If your plugin uses BukkitJSON, feel free to open an issue requesting your plugin page to be added below.

+Plugins that use BukkitJSON:
+* None!